ibmz-community-cloud/zAnalytics/README.md

 3. Configure your Analytics Instance and upload data.
 4. Use case #1: Run a Scala program in batch mode.
 5. Use case #2: Run a Python program with Jupyter Notebook.
+6. Use case #3: Run a PySpark program with Jupyter Notebook.

 ## Step 1.
 Sign up for an IBM Z Community Cloud account